© All Rights Reserved adamandmeg

 There are two routes routes between Moscow (Russia) and Beijing (China): the Trans-Mongolian and the Trans-Manchurian routes, both of which are southern branches of the better-known Trans-Siberian Railway.
 The first goes via Ulan Bator, cutting across Mongolia and then into China.
 It leaves Moscow every Tuesday night, taking about 6 days to reach Beijing.
 The second cuts into northern China at Manzhouli and continues to via Harbin.
 It leaves Moscow on Friday night and takes about 6 days as well to cover the distance to Beijing.
 For more information look at the article: Trans-Siberian Railway or check the Timetable directly for exact schedules.

-There is train every second day between Moscow and Almaty (Kazakhstan), leaving Moscow at 10.30pm and arriving at day 5 early in the morning in Almaty.
-From Almaty, trains leave around 7.30am, arriving the 4th day at around 10.30 in the morning.
+There is train every second day between Moscow and Almaty (Kazakhstan), leaving Moscow at 10:30pm and arriving at day 5 early in the morning in Almaty.
+From Almaty, trains leave around 7.30am, arriving the 4th day at around 10:30am.
 Check this site for schedule details.

 Two trains a week link the capitals of Russia and Kyrgyzstan.
-From Moscow, trains leave on Thursdays and Sundays at 11.15pm, arriving in Bishkek on Mondays and Thursdays at 2.30 at night.
-Trains leave Bishkek around 10 in the morning on Mondays and Thursdays, arriving in Moscow on Thursdays and Sundays just after 3 in the afternoon.
+From Moscow, trains leave on Thursdays and Sundays at 11.15pm, arriving in Bishkek on Mondays and Thursdays at 2:30am.
+Trains leave Bishkek around 10 in the morning on Mondays and Thursdays, arriving in Moscow on Thursdays and Sundays just after 3:00pm.

 There are three trains a week between Moscow and Tashkent (Uzbekistan).
-Trains leave Moscow on Mondays, Wednesdays and Fridays at 11.15pm, arriving 3 days later at 7.15 pm in Tashkent.
-In the opposite direction, trains depart from Tashkent at around 7pm on Tuesdays, Fridays and Sundays, arriving in Moscow 3 days later just after 3 in the afternoon.
+Trains leave Moscow on Mondays, Wednesdays and Fridays at 11:15pm, arriving 3 days later at 7:15pm in Tashkent.
+In the opposite direction, trains depart from Tashkent at around 7:00pm on Tuesdays, Fridays and Sundays, arriving in Moscow 3 days later just after 3:00pm.

 © All Rights Reserved Hien